Education Law: Public K-12

 • Employee lawsuits and grievances

-The Education Law Team has defended county boards of education in more West Virginia Public Employees Grievance Board proceedings than anyone else.
+The Education Law Team has defended county boards of education in more West Virginia Public Employees Grievance Board hearings than any other law firm or lawyer.

 Student Services, Rights and Responsibilities

-Because student safety and success are the highest priority of every school board, we stand ready to help school districts with issues and projects regarding:
+Because student safety is the highest priority of every school board, we are regularly asked to provide school districts with counsel regarding:

 • The Family Educational Rights and Privacy Act (FERPA) and student privacy

-• Student discipline under Safe Schools Act and State Board Policy 4373
+• Student discipline under the West Virginia Safe Schools Act and State Board Policy 4373

 • Transportation to and from school and special events